-Introduction: Smart Light Using Raspberry Pi
+Introduction: DIY Smart Light With Raspberry Pi Zero

 Smart lights are becoming more and more popular.
 Such lights are usually LED lights that can be controlled over WiFi or Bluetooth.
 The colours, saturation and brightness can be changed using a smartphone.
 One thing I realised is, that often smart lights are pretty expensive and are hard to set up.
 While WiFi controlled lights rely on a working internet connection, Bluetooth smart lights require a close distance to the device you want to control.
 Often a certain app or a website has to be opened to control smart lights, which can be a bit of a hassle.